 I remember being so excited as a child as waiting for Christmas to come.
 Now I still have that same joy, but the happiness comes from watching my children’s excitement grow as each day passes.
 I love making little Christmas activities and crafts for them to do to celebrate and prepare for the arrival of Christmas.

 I set this felt Christmas tree activity up for the kids one day after school.
 It was so fun watching them decorate the felt trees with all the colorful circles.
 This Christmas activity would also make a fun classroom center!

 It’s very easy to make and set up.
 You’ll just need a few materials!
-(This post contains affiliate links to Amazon.)
+(This post contains affiliate links.)

 Decorate the Felt Christmas Tree Activity for Kids

 - Styrofoam cones (Similar to this one)

 - Green felt (enough to cover your foam cones)